ncmbadmin/monaca_data_registration/README_en.md

 Introduction of contents already implemented in sample project

 #### Importing SDK and initial setting
- * We have prepared mBaaS's [document (quick start)] (http://mb.cloud.nifty.com/doc/current/introduction/quickstart_monaca.html) for detailed installation method of SDK , please use it
+ * We have prepared mBaaS's [document (quick start)] (http://mb.cloud.nifty.com/doc/current/introduction/quickstart_monaca.html) for details on how to install SDK.

 #### Logic
- * We are writing both design and logic on `index.html`
+ * We are developing both screen design and logic on `index.html`
  * Setting the value in the key, value format (`set(key, value)`) for `testClass` object, then executing the save() method, the data is stored asynchronously

 ```javascript